lgugelmann/HD6301_thing/programmer_board/README.md

 # Pi Pico programmer board

-WARNING: the 1.0 version of the board is buggy.
-At a minimum it requires adding pullups on all OE pins.
-The Pico does not start quickly enough to put them into a good state.
-The resulting bus contention uses enough power to render the Pico unable to start.
-For any sane current limit the '5V' rail gets drawn down to less than the ~1.8V needed for the Pico boost converter to start working.
-The Schematic & PCB have not been updated to fix this bug yet.
-It's not hard to fix the v1.0 board by reworking some extra resistors onto it.
+> ***WARNING***
+> the 1.0 version of the board is buggy.
+At a minimum it requires adding
+> pullups on all OE pins.
+The Pico does not start quickly enough to put them into
+> a good state.
+The resulting bus contention uses enough power to render the Pico
+> unable to start.
+For any sane current limit the '5V' rail gets drawn down to
+> less than the ~1.8V needed for the Pico boost converter to start working.
+The
+> Schematic & PCB have not been updated to fix this bug yet.
+It's not hard to fix
+> the v1.0 board by reworking some extra resistors onto it.

-An common way to program ROMs for 8-bit hobby projects are ZIF sockets.
+A common way to program ROMs for 8-bit hobby projects are ZIF sockets.
 Take ROM out, put it into programmer, program it, put it back into the ZIF socket, run.
 That works, but it gets tedious _really fast_.
 It's also getting harder and harder to find parallel ROMs in DIP packages at reasonable prices.
 The solution